fisht4il/mb2297-IT265-002/docs/studio-brainstorm.md

 ## Vision Statement
 *What is the mission of your solo game studio?
 How does it align with creating and analyzing innovative game architectures?*

-> [Write a concise and inspiring vision statement here.]
+> We pour blood sweat and tears

 ---

 ## Core Values
 *What principles guide your studio's approach to game design, architecture, and development?*

-- [Value 1: e.g., Thoughtful Design]
+- [Value 1: Deep worldbuilding ]
-- [Value 2: e.g., Player-Centered Innovation]
+- [Value 2: Rich character development]
-- [Value 3: e.g., Simplicity in Architecture]
+- [Value 3: Mechanics that are satisfying to engage in]
-- [Value 4: e.g., Experimentation with Mechanics]
+- [Value 4: Experimentation with Mechanics]

 ---